ffilz/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     them with portmapper.
 Set to false, e.g., to run as non-root.
 Set to Mount to enable only Mount UDP listener.

+Trim_Free_Memory_Interval(uint32, range 10 to 24 * 3600, default 90)
+    Base interval in seconds between runs of the trim free memory thread.

 Max_Uid_To_Group_Reqs(uint32, range 0 to INT32_MAX, default 0)
     Maximum number of concurrent uid2grp requests that can be made by ganesha.
     In environments with a slow Directory Service Provider, where users are